Nodeswitch/radio/README.md

 # Running Direwolf

 To start Direwolf, simply open up a terminal or use the existing one you have open and type in the below.
+Make sure you're operating from the directory direwolf.conf is in.
+Running direwolf without any additional switches causes the application to look for a config file in the directory you're currently operating from.

 ```
 direwolf